J-1 International Student Responsibilities

 Your permission to stay in the United States will expire 30 days after the date shown in item number 3 of your Form DS-2019.

-Note: Under current J-1 rules, your I-94 card should be marked “Duration of Status” or “D/S.” If your I-94 card has a specific date of expiration, come to ISA to discuss extension procedures at least 2 months prior to the expiration date.
+Note: Under current J-1 rules, your I-94 card should be marked “Duration of Status” or “D/S.” If your I-94 card has a specific date of expiration, come to your international student advisor to discuss extension procedures at least 2 months prior to the expiration date.

-To extend your permission to stay in the United States you must first obtain a new Form DS-2019 from ISA upon proving your eligibility.
+To extend your permission to stay in the United States you must first obtain a new Form DS-2019 from your international student advisor upon proving your eligibility.

 You are eligible to apply for an extension of stay if: